LaurentRDC/pandoc-plot/README.md

 ggplot2:
   preamble: ggplot2.r
   executable: Rscript

+# The possible parameters for the gnuplot toolkit
+gnuplot:
+  preamble: gnuplot.gp
+  executable: gnuplot

 ```

 A file like the above sets the **default** values; you can still override them in documents directly.